-CB: Again, crudely, it's through...the main source is for helping people to achieve that different level of awareness and as you said, with your experience, when you're in that level of awareness, most people find it deeply, profoundly relaxing and it's that in its own right, usually the people tremendously, and obviously, when that...in its own right, usually helps people tremendously and obviously, when you're in that level of awareness then you can help people to make some changes, to reeducate or to give them some coping mechanisms to perhaps replicate that to some degree themselves, whether you call it self-hypnosis or self-relaxation.
-You level, it can be a huge benefit to them.
+CB: Again, crudely, it's through...the main source is for helping people to achieve that different level of awareness and as you said, with your experience, when you're in that level of awareness, most people find it deeply, profoundly relaxing and it's that...in its own right, usually helps people tremendously and obviously, when you're in that level of awareness then you can help people to make some changes, to reeducate or to give them some coping mechanisms to perhaps replicate that to some degree themselves, whether you call it self-hypnosis or self-relaxation.
+You know, having that ability can do somebody who's suffering with pain of any level, it can be a huge benefit to them.